Found in Ladywood

 Artists - The Leo String Quartet (City of Birmingham Symphony Orchestra) and Composer Duncan Chapman.

-The project culminated in a contemporary urban performance within a working engine room of a fire station in Ladywood, a suburb of Birmingham on the 9th October 2010.
+A contemporary urban performance within a working engine room of a fire station in Ladywood, a suburb of Birmingham on the 9th October 2010.

 The Leo String Quartet (City of Birmingham Symphony Orchestra) took their renowned classical repertoire out of traditional settings and into a working engine room of Ladywood Fire Station for an autumnal performance of Shostakovich Quartet No 8 and original site specific urban composition.